Learn More

 But only the strongest films get the music right.
 To understand why that happens I connected with Jeremy Chatelain and Matt Mateus, the founders of Timber Music Supply Co. out of Salt Lake City.

 Jeremy and Matt started off in the music world as teenage Salt Lake City punk rockers.
 By age 16, Matt, and Jeremy (21) were playing in the same band.
 Jeremy was already a figure in SLC punk.
 Jeremy signed with a record producer out of Chicago and grew a national following.
-Following their dreams, they both landed in New York City.
+Pursuing their dreams, they both landed in New York City.
 All in, they spent 15 (Matt) to 20 (Jeremy) years moving from band to band and touring.
 It was never as glamorous as it might sound, but they were committed to a life of music.

 In New York, Jeremy experimented with other genres and began licensing music to filmmakers, and Matt, who had dreamed of working as a recording engineer since he was a kid, found himself surrounded by some of the world’s finest engineers in a New York studio.
 Keith Richards lived upstairs.